10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 *   Images should be served using srcset so that smaller sizes can be shown for smaller viewports.
 *   All images implemented through code should [contain a width and height attribute](https://web.dev/optimize-cls/#images-without-dimensions) this is especially important in avoiding Content Layout Shift issues.
 *   Assets in particular images, should be served through CDN
 *   Images, Videos and iFrames should be lazy loaded.
 Please note that [WordPress will handle browser level lazy loading](https://make.wordpress.org/core/2021/02/19/lazy-loading-iframes-in-5-7/) using [native lazy load](https://web.dev/native-lazy-loading/).
 In order for this to take effect the width and height should be set on the tag.
+* If you're not seeing performance benefits by lazy-loading IFrames, look into using the [Facade Pattern](https://web.dev/third-party-facades/)
 * Hosting videos directly on WordPress should be avoided and can be problematic at scale.
 10up recommends a dedicated hosting service such as Brightcove, Vimeo, YouTube, Dailymotion, etc

 <h2 id="fonts" class="anchor-heading">Fonts {% include Util/link_anchor anchor="fonts" %} {% include Util/top %}</h2>

 *   Fonts used across the site should be [preloaded](https://web.dev/codelab-preload-web-fonts/).
-If the fonts are not self hosted then ensure to include the _`crossorigin`_ attribute.
 *   Whenever available, WOFF2 font formats should be used for better compression with a WOFF fallback.
-*   Font files should be minimized (don’t load styles you don’t need)
+*   Subset Font files if you have them available locally.
+*   Investigate using `unicode-range` to subset fonts if they are being served locally or through Google Fonts.
-*   Fonts should either be served locally or from a single foundry (don’t mix Google fonts and typekit, pick one).
+*   Fonts should either be served locally or from a single foundry (don’t mix Google fonts and TypeKit, pick one).

 <h2 id="javascript-and-css" class="anchor-heading">JavaScript and CSS {% include Util/link_anchor anchor="javascript-and-css" %} {% include Util/top %}</h2>

-*   Use “Mobile First” build concepts so the browser doesn’t have to render extra CSS at load time.
+*   Write JavaScript and CSS with the "Mobile First" approach in mind.
+*   Ensure that JavaScript and CSS are not [render-blocking](https://web.dev/render-blocking-resources/).
 *   All JavaScript and CSS should be minified.
 *   Standalone site features should be broken off into isolated entry points so we don’t have to load more CSS/JS on pages that will never use it.
-*   No unnecessary libraries should be loaded.
-If something is not being used, do not load it, if only a small part of a library is needed, consider custom building or loading only the part that's needed.
+*   Be aware of any additional requests 3rd-party libraries are making on page load.
+This can serverly impact performance scores.
+*   Where possible, defer loading of libraries that are not neccessary for a stable user experience until after initial load.
 *   Critical rendering path should be considered.
 Scripts should be loaded in the footer and external scripts should contain the [‘async’ attribute](https://www.w3schools.com/tags/att_script_async.asp) or be loaded at the bottom of the document where they can’t be concatenated into a single file.
 Internal scripts without an implicit loading order should contain the [‘defer’ attribute](https://www.w3schools.com/tags/att_script_defer.asp) if possible.
 Note that scripts using the ‘defer’ attribute can be loaded in the head tag as they will be fetched asynchronously while being executed after the HTML is parsed.

 <h2 id="design-and-ux" class="anchor-heading">Design and UX {% include Util/link_anchor anchor="design-and-ux" %} {% include Util/top %}</h2>